openvswitch/ovs/Documentation/intro/install/documentation.rst

 Once Sphinx installed, the documentation can be built using the provided Makefile targets::

-    $ make htmldocs-check
+    $ make docs-check

 .. important::

-   The ``htmldocs-check`` target will fail if there are any syntax errors.
+   The ``docs-check`` target will fail if there are any syntax errors.
    However, it won't catch more succint issues such as style or grammar issues.
    As a result, you should always inspect changes visually to ensure the result is as intended.